Azure/bicep-types-az/generated/network/microsoft.network/2016-09-01/types.md

 * **ipAddress**: string
 * **ipConfiguration**: [IPConfiguration](#ipconfiguration) (ReadOnly): IPConfiguration
 * **provisioningState**: string: The provisioning state of the PublicIP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
-* **publicIPAddressVersion**: 'IPv4' | 'IPv6': Available from Api-Version 2016-03-30 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
+* **publicIPAddressVersion**: 'IPv4' | 'IPv6' | string: Available from Api-Version 2016-03-30 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
 Default is taken as IPv4.
 Possible values are: 'IPv4' and 'IPv6'.
-* **publicIPAllocationMethod**: 'Dynamic' | 'Static': PrivateIP allocation method.
+* **publicIPAllocationMethod**: 'Dynamic' | 'Static' | string: PrivateIP allocation method.
 Possible values are: 'Static' and 'Dynamic'.
 * **resourceGuid**: string: The resource GUID property of the public IP resource.

 ## PublicIPAddressDnsSettings